Esau’s story is a vivid example of despise in the Bible, which warns us about the consequences of devaluing our blessings.

 Esau’s trade was described as proof that he “despised his birthright.”

-In Biblical days, the birthright was of great importance.
-As the firstborn, Esau was entitled to receive a double portion of what his brother received of their father’s inheritance.
-He would become the leader of family.
-Great respect and honor were his.
+In Biblical days, the birthright was fundamental.
+As the firstborn son, Esau was entitled to receive a double portion of what his brother received of their father’s inheritance.
+He would become the leader of the family.

-What do you despise?
+Here is a sobering question: What do you despise?

 Using that last definition, do you despise good health?